aiven/aiven-operator/docs/docs/resources/kafka/connect.md

     value.converter.schemas.enable: "true"
 ```

-With all the files create, let's apply the new Kubernetes resources:
+With all the files created, apply the new Kubernetes resources:

 ```shell
 kubectl apply \